 Paora Mackie (left) and Kiley Nepia sound the conch shells at the beginning of Matariki celebrations at Wairau Bar, Marlborough, in 2009.
 Matariki is the Māori name for the Pleiades constellation.
 The first moon after the constellation appears in southern skies, usually in May or June, heralds the Māori New Year.
-In the 2000s it was common for both Māori and Pākehā to celebrate Matariki, and there were suggestions that it should be marked by a public holiday.
-However, a bill introduced to Parliament in 2009 failed to get political support.
+In the 2000s it was common for both Māori and Pākehā to celebrate Matariki, and from 2022 it will be marked by a public holiday.

 Te whakamahi i tēnei tūemi

 Photograph by Scott Hammond

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.